 We really dove under the hood here to further understand how this malicious code functioned and how the payload worked.
 We can see how attackers use these “living off the land” techniques to reduce their chances of being detected—and learning from their offensive techniques is the best way to have a stronger defense.

 Curious what’s lurking in your networks?

 Hackers are constantly evolving, exploiting new vulnerabilities and dwelling in SMB environments—until they meet Huntress.

-We offer a 21-day trial of Huntress for an unlimited number of endpoints.
+We offer a free trial of Huntress for an unlimited number of endpoints.
 Simply deploy our agent, set up a reporting integration into your ticketing system, and we’ll deliver step-by-step remediation procedures for each compromised host we discover.
 When the trial ends, our team can remotely uninstall our agents with a single click (no extra cleanup).